simple-registry/simple-registry/doc/how-to/durable-cache-jobs.md

 **Filesystem metadata store on shared storage:** worker coordination rides on an atomic `link(2)`-based create-if-absent for the claim keys.
-A shared volume must be writable by every replica and must enforce that atomic create; NFS implementations get this wrong often enough that the startup probe verifies it and refuses the backend otherwise.
+A shared volume must be writable by every replica and should enforce that atomic create; NFS implementations get this wrong often enough that the startup probe verifies it, degrading to advisory claims with a logged warning otherwise.

-**S3 metadata store requirements:** the claim keys are created with `PutObject` + `If-None-Match: *`, so the provider must support that conditional write and surface it honestly.
-The startup probe verifies it and refuses the backend otherwise.
-Endpoints that ignore `If-None-Match` are not supported.
+**S3 metadata store requirements:** the claim keys are created with `PutObject` + `If-None-Match: *`, so the provider should support that conditional write and surface it honestly.
+The startup probe verifies it;
+endpoints that ignore `If-None-Match` degrade to advisory claims with a logged warning, where a claim race may run an idempotent job more than once.

 **S3 LIST cost:** Each enqueue scans `_jobs/pending/cache/` for duplicate `lock_key`s.
 At the default `pending_refresh_interval_secs = 15` and with N